KarMarsten/VolumeCrisis/README.md

 - App volume controls only affect the app's test sound
 - System volume control and ceiling enforcement require app to be running (foreground or background)
 - **iPadOS Limitation**: System volume cannot be increased programmatically - use physical volume buttons.
 The app can only reduce volume to enforce the safety ceiling.
-- Background execution requires device sound to be on (volume > 0)
+- **iOS Simulator Limitation**: System volume control may not work properly in the iOS Simulator.
+For full functionality, test on a physical device.

 ## 🔋 Battery Usage

 The app is optimized for battery efficiency:
 - **Event-driven monitoring**: Uses KVO (Key-Value Observing) for real-time volume changes instead of constant polling
-- **Reduced timer frequency**: Volume checks run every 5 seconds as a backup (KVO handles most changes)
+- **Efficient backup checks**: Volume checks run every 2 seconds as a backup (KVO handles most changes)
 - **Optimized audio buffers**: 1-second silent buffers reduce CPU wake-ups by 90%
-- **Automatic power management**: Background audio stops when device is muted, saving battery
+- **Continuous background execution**: App stays active to monitor volume changes from other apps
 - **Low overhead**: Minimal battery impact when running in background

 ## 🚧 Future Enhancements